Counterterrorism Mission Center: "The Plan" (1999–2001)

-In December 1998 CIA chief George Tenet "declared war" on Osama bin Laden.
-Early in 1999 Tenet ordered the CTC to conduct a review of the CIA's operational strategy, with the aim of creating "a new, comprehensive plan of attack" against al-Qaeda.
-By mid-September, the result of this review, known simply as "The Plan", had been briefed to CIA operational level personnel, and to the NSA, the FBI, and other partners.
+In December 1998, CIA chief George Tenet "declared war" on Osama bin Laden.
+Early in 1999, Tenet ordered the CTC to conduct a review of the CIA's operational strategy to create "a new, comprehensive plan of attack" against al-Qaeda.
+By mid-September, the result of this review, known simply as "The Plan", had been briefed to CIA operational level personnel and the NSA, the FBI, and other partners.

 Once Cofer Black had finalized his operational plan, Charles E. Allen, associate deputy director of Central Intelligence for Collection, created a dedicated al-Qaeda cell with officers from across the intelligence community.
-This cell met daily, focusing on penetrating the Afghan sanctuary, and ensuring that collection initiatives were synchronized with operational plans.
-Allen met with Tenet on a weekly basis to review initiatives.
+This cell met daily, focusing on penetrating the Afghan sanctuary and ensuring that collection initiatives were synchronized with operational plans.
+Allen met with Tenet every week to review initiatives.

-The CIA increasingly concentrated its diminished resources on counterterrorism, so that resources for this activity increased sharply, in contrast to the general trend.
+The CIA increasingly concentrated its diminished resources on counterterrorism, so resources for this activity increased sharply, in contrast to the general trend.
 At least some of the Plan's more modest aspirations were translated into action.
 Intelligence collection efforts on bin Laden and al-Qaeda increased significantly from 1999.

 The core 9/11 hijackers emerge

 Beginning in September 1999, the CTC picked up multiple signs that bin Laden had set in motion major terrorist attacks for the turn of the year.
 The CIA set in motion what Black later described as the "largest collection and disruption activity in the history of mankind".
-They focused on known al-Qaeda terrorists, and on senior personnel both inside and outside Afghanistan.
+They focused on known al-Qaeda terrorists and on senior personnel both inside and outside Afghanistan.

-Amid this activity, in November–December 1999 Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, and Nawaf al-Hazmi visited Afghanistan, where they were selected by al-Qaeda for the 9/11 operation.
+Amid this activity, in November–December 1999, Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, and Nawaf al-Hazmi visited Afghanistan, where al-Qaeda selected them for the 9/11 operation.
 In late 1999, the NSA picked up traces of an "operational cadre" consisting of al-Hazmi, his younger brother Salem, and Khalid al-Mihdhar, who were planning to go to Kuala Lumpur, Malaysia, in January 2000.
 A CTC officer sought permission to conduct surveillance on the men.
-At about this time the SOCOM-DIA data mining operation "Able Danger" also identified a potential al-Qaeda unit, consisting of the future leading 9/11 hijackers, and termed them the "Brooklyn cell".
-Altogether, the operation found five cells, including two of the three cells involved in the 9/11 attack.
+At about this time, the SOCOM-DIA data mining operation "Able Danger" also identified a potential al-Qaeda unit, consisting of the future leading 9/11 hijackers, and termed them the "Brooklyn cell".
+The operation found five cells, including two of the three cells involved in the 9/11 attack.

 The CIA erratically tracked al-Hazmi and al-Mihdhar as they traveled to and attended the al-Qaeda summit in Kuala Lumpur in early January 2000.